Sparse time-varying parameter VECMs with an application to modeling electricity prices: Modeling European electricity prices

+As is the case for point forecasts, we observe differences over the hours of the day.
+Our proposed sparsified TVP-VECMs show superior performance especially early in the morning and late in the afternoon.
+We conjecture that it is precisely at these hours that a single or a few cointgration relationships are the main driver of the synchronized price series.
+Since our sparsified TVP-VECM variant sufficiently accounts for nonlinear features and structural breaks in prices and, in addition, results in a relatively parsimonious and regularized cointegration space compared to a TVP-VAR in levels (i.e., the richest specification in terms of cointegration relationships) or non-sparsified TVP-VECMs, we suspect that this feature is the main reason for the excellent forecast performance.

-To gauge the significance of our results, we conduct a more thorough analysis of uncertainty surrounding our forecast metrics.
-Here, we employ the model confidence set (MCS) procedure of \citet{hansen2011model}.
-For point forecasts, the loss function is specified in terms of mean squared errors, while for density forecasts it is specified in terms of CRPSs.
+Finally, to gauge the statistical significance of our results, we conduct a more thorough analysis of the robustness of our density forecast metrics over the holdout.
+Here, we employ the model confidence set (MCS) procedure of \citet{hansen2011model}, with a loss function specified in terms of CRPSs (taking into account all the characteristics of predictive densities).
 Empty cells indicate that the corresponding model is eliminated from the MCS for the respective variable and loss function.
 The resulting MCS is displayed in Table \ref{tab:MCS}.